adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 # Detect Windows ADK (Deployment Tools) for offline integration
 https://docs.microsoft.com/windows-hardware/get-started/adk-install

-# Perform pending cleanup operation for online OS after restarting
+# Perform pending cleanup operation for online OS after restarting:
+you must run W10UI.cmd at least once after restart to perform Cleanup or Reset OS image, before installing any new updates

 ============================================================
-Updated ISO Requirement:
+Updated ISO recommendation:
 ============================================================

 Creating updated iso file for a distribution target require either of:
 - install Windows ADK
 - place oscdimg.exe or cdimage.exe in the same folder next to W10UI.cmd

+otherwise, embedded Powershell/.NET funcion DIR2ISO will be used to create the iso

 ============================================================
 Limitations: